NCL Supervision Toolkit

 About the NCL Supervision Toolkit

 The NCL Supervision Support Programme developed this toolkit after running a series of workshops for supervisors and supervisees.
-These workshops were designed in response to the 2024 NCL Training Hub Supervision Review.
+These workshops were designed in response to the NCL Training Hub Supervision Review carried out in 2024.

 All workshops and toolkit chapters in the programme were developed by the NCL Education Faculty Borough Programme Directors.